CollectionBuilder/collectionbuilder.github.io/_docs/07_finish/about.md

     - *Options*: `25`, `50`, `75`, or `100`
 - **float**: Uses Bootstrap float utility to float the image left or right.
     - *Options*: `left` or `right`
 - **caption**: By default the figure include automatically adds the title of the item from your metadata.
-This option is used *only* if you would like to override the default title.
+The caption option is used *only* if you would like to override the default title.
 To replace the title, you can either add the text for an alternative caption *or* give the value `false` to not include any caption.
     - To manually set the caption, provide the text, e.g. `caption="Example caption"`
     - If you'd like to turn the caption off use `caption=false`